TziporaY/todoList/readme.md

 The app was uploaded to HEROKU , A link to the app is attached above .<br>

 I tried to write a recovery code from RECYLE-BIN without success, deleting the code that was already written was a mess so I left it<br>
+Note on a bug:
+Sometimes in deleting the task it does not sync with the ID, I could not solve<br>